bhatti/api-mock-service/README.md

 - Generate large responses using the template language with dynamic loops so that you can test performance of your system.
 - Define multiple test scenarios for the API based on different input parameters or simulating various error cases that are difficult to reproduce with real services.
 - Store API request/responses locally as files so that it’s easy to port stubbed request/responses to any machine.
-- Allow users to define API request/response with various formats such as XML/JSON/YAML and upload them to the mock service.
+- Allow users to define API request/response with various formats such as XML/JSON/YAML and upload them to the api-mock-service.
-- Support test fixtures that can be uploaded to the mock service and can be used to generate mock responses.
+- Support test fixtures that can be uploaded to the api-mock-service and can be used to generate API responses.
 - Define a collection of helper methods to generate different kind of random data such as UDID, dates, URI, Regex, text and numeric data.
 - Ability to playback all test scenarios or a specific scenario and change API behavior dynamically with different input parameters.
-- Support multiple mock scenarios for the same API that can be selected either using round-robin order, custom predicates based on parameters or based on scenario name.
+- Support multiple api scenarios for the same API that can be selected either using round-robin order, custom predicates based on parameters or based on scenario name.
 - Inject error conditions and artificial delays so that you can test how your system handles error conditions that are difficult to reproduce or use for game days/contract/chaos testing.
 - Generate client requests for a remote API for contract, chaos and stochastic testing where a set of requests are sent with a dynamic data generated based on regex or other constraints.
 - Create a playground for testing APIs interactively so that users can learn the APIs quickly.